|

 Outlook

 Default Browse Style: Set the name of the CSS Class that you want to be used as the default BrowseStyle.
+Id this is set to Custom, then enter the name of the class int he following field.

 Styles Directory: Leave this blank to use the default (web\Styles) or specify your own value here.

-Styles: Add any CSS files that your site requires here.
+CSS Style Files: Add any CSS files that your site requires here.
 The files shipped with NetTalk do not need to be added here, they are automatically added for you.

-On this tab you can specify the default settings for the different types of buttons in your web application.
+On this tab you can specify the default settings for the different types of standard buttons in your web application.
 For each button you are able to set the:

 Text: This is the text that will appear to the end user.

 Image: this is the image that will appear on the button.
-(For now only FireFox and Opera browsers support this feature.)

 Image Width, Height and Alt: These specify the attributes of the image.

-Class: This is the CSS class that will be applied to the button.
+Button Class: This is the CSS class that will be applied to the button.

 Note: For internet Explorer it is possible to make a button containing an Image by using CSS.
 A number of built-in classes are available in MSIE.CSS which contain examples of this.
 Example 23 has good examples of using these button settings, with various classes and images, to get graphics on buttons, and buttons (with graphics) as items in a Browse.